Categories

 • The gun includes several optic plate adapters (the Prodigy guns only come with an obsolete formatted plate and to switch plates, you’ve to pay $120).

-• Fusion Firearms have updates/upgrades in the works (grips, 5″ versions, comp barrels, etc).
+• Fusion Firearms has updates/upgrades in the works (grips, 5″ versions, various triggers, ported barrels, etc).

 This might also bump up my Youtube viewership count, too, as I’ve looked at what folks are searching on on both Youtube and my blog and there’s a LOT of folks looking for information on the XP Pro.